-The Group has recognized an allowance for impairment losses against its advances to officers and employees and others account presented in 'prepayments and other current assets' because historical experience shows that their collectability is uncertain
+The Group has recognized an allowance for impairment losses against its advances to officers and employees and others account presented in 'prepayments and other current assets' because historical experience shows that their collectability is uncertain.

-In both years, aside from advances to officers and employees and others account presented in 'prepayments and other current assets' Management believes that there are no impairment indicators that exist on prepayment and other current assets (except deposits) and property and equipment.
-During the year, the provision for probable losses on prepayments and other current assets amounted to P1,356,750, as disclosed in Notes 9 and 23.
+In both years, aside from advances to officers and employees and others account presented in 'prepayments and other current assets', Management believes that there are no impairment indicators that exist on prepayment and other current assets (except deposits), investment properties and property and equipment.
+In 2022 and 2021, the provision for probable losses on prepayments and other current assets amounted to nil and P1,356,750, respectively, as disclosed in Notes 9 and 23.

-As of December 31, 2021 and 2020, the aggregate carrying amount of the aforementioned asset amounted to P203,218,905 and P213,078,692, respectively, as disclosed in Notes 9 and 10.
+As of December 31, 2022 and 2021, the aggregate carrying amount of the aforementioned assets amounted to P260,365,709 and P229,018,905, respectively, as disclosed in Notes 9, 10 and 11.